 The holographic AR industry and semiconductor industry are rapidly evolving and subject to continuous technological changes.
 Our success depends on our ability to continue to develop and implement services and solutions that anticipate and respond to rapid and continuing changes in technology and industry developments and offerings to serve the evolving needs of our customers.
 Our growth strategy is focused on responding to these types of developments by driving innovation that will enable us to expand our business into new growth areas.
 If we do not sufficiently invest in new technology and industry developments, or evolve and expand our business at sufficient speed and scale, or if we do not make the right strategic investments to respond to these developments and successfully drive innovation, our services and solutions, our results of operations, and our ability to develop and maintain a competitive advantage and continue to grow could be negatively affected.
-In addition, we operate in a quickly evolving environment, in which there currently are, and we expect will continue to be, new technology entrants.
-New services or technologies offered by competitors or new entrants may make our offerings less differentiated or less competitive, when compared to other alternatives, which may adversely affect our results of operations.
-Technological innovations may also require substantial capital expenditures in product services to such changes in an effective and timely manner could materially and adversely affect our business, financial condition and results of operations.
+In addition, we operate in a quickly evolving environment, in which there currently are, and we expect will competitors or new entrants may make our offerings less differentiated or less competitive, when compared to other alternatives, which may adversely affect our results of operations.
+Technological innovations may also require substantial capital expenditures in product development as well as in modification of products, services or infrastructure.
+We cannot assure you that we can obtain financing to cover such expenditure.
+Failure to adapt our products and services to such changes in an effective and timely manner could materially and adversely affect our business, financial condition and results of operations.

-We incurred net loss and had net cash outflow from operating activities in 2020, and we may not be able to maintain profitability in the future.
+We incurred net loss in 2021, and we may not be able to maintain profitability in the future.

-We incurred net loss in 2020.
-We had net income from continuing operations of RMB89.2 million and RMB102.2 million in 2018 and 2019, respectively, and had net loss from continuing operations of RMB145.0 million (US\$21.8 million) in 2020.
-In addition, we had negative cash flows from operating activities in 2020.
-We generated positive cash flows from operating activities in the amount of RMB99.4 million and RMB144.0 million in 2018 and 2019, respectively.
-However, we had negative cash flows of RMB67.0 million in 2020.
-We have made significant investments in research and development, business acquisitions, and employee stock compensation expenses to develop and expand our business.
-We expect to continue to invest significantly in research and development to further develop and expand our business, and these investments may not result in an increase in revenue or positive cash flow flow from operating activities on a timely basis, or at all.
+We incurred net loss in 2021.
+We had net income from continuing operations of RMB 89.2 million and RMB 102.2 million in 2018 and 2019, respectively, and had net loss from continuing operations of RMB 145.0 million in 2020 and RMB 254.4 million (USD 39.9 million) in 2021.
+We have made significant investments in research and development expenses to develop and expand our business.
+We expect to continue to invest significantly in research and development to further develop and expand our business, and these investments may not result in an increase in revenue or positive cash flow from operating activities on a timely basis, or at all.

 We may not maintain profitability, or we may incur substantial losses for a number of reasons, including the lack of demand for our products and services, increasing competition, challenging macro-economic environment due to the COVID-19 pandemic, and we may incur unforeseen expenses, or encounter difficulties, complications and delays in generating revenue or achieving profitability.
 If we are unable to achieve profitability, we may have to reduce the scale of our operations, which may impact our business growth and adversely affect our financial condition and results of operations.
 In addition, our continuous operation depends on our capability to improve operating cash flows as well as our capacity to obtain sufficient external equity or debt financing.
-If we do not succeed in doing so, we may have to limit the scale of our operations, which may limit our business growth and adversely affect our financial condition and results of operations.
+If we do not succeed in doing so, we may have to limit the scale of our operations, which may limit our business growth and adversely affect our financial.